SOHAM-JADHAV-BITS/FODS-FINAL-PROJECT-GROUP-12-TOPIC-6-/README.md

 #FOR THE FINAL DASHBOARD VIA STREAMLIT
 ensure streamlit , joblib , os , and all other necessary packages like xgboost , catboost , pandas , pickle , json , datetime , subprocess , sys , sklearn or scikit-learn
-after installing these packages in a venv python environment(ie navigate to a folder venv after creating it on the desktop and bash the pip commands) add the files -: named : rf_model.pkl xg_model_booster.json
+after installing these packages in a venv python environment(ie navigate to a folder venv after creating it on the desktop and bash the pip install commands from the cmd after navigating to the directory) add the files -: named : rf_model.pkl xg_model_booster.json